 Metro News senior graphic designer.

 Cathy Bidini is an award-winning photographer, professor and creative image-maker based in Toronto.
-She has being shooting and teaching photography for over 2 decades and is currently Program Coordinator of the multi-disciplinary Media Communications program at Humber.
+She has been shooting and teaching photography for over two decades and is currently co-ordinator of the multidisciplinary Media Communications program at Humber.
 As a leader in education, she is responsible for inspiring and mentoring students as they find their way in the creative economy.
-Cathy has worked in the industry shooting both editorial & commercial gigs with an emphasis on interior design & architecture photography.
+Cathy has worked in the industry shooting both editorial and commercial gigs with an emphasis on interior design and architecture photography.
 Her work has appeared online and in print world-wide.
 She continues to inspire and be inspired by her students as she develops her photographic practice.

 Johann Bona is a portrait, beauty and fashion photographer whose approach relies on the foundations of strong portraiture.
 His work assembles the revelatory elements of an image by tying in clean, graphic compositions and lighting with the mood and expressions of his subjects.
 There is an elegance in his visual language that highlights the beauty that otherwise might be overlooked, giving space for the stories of the subjects he is working with.